EQdkpPlus/misc-signer/README.md

 ## HTML variant
 The HTML file is for running in your Browser.
 The keys and data will not leave your PC.
+Just open the HTML-File in your local Browser.

 ### Files
 * signer.html - Sign a specific hash, that you have copied from the repository